On this page

 This information can help communities understand the environments and experiences that are shaping children’s development in the early years.

-Watch the understanding the data video
+Watch the video on understanding the data

 Other data products by geographic area can be accessed via the AEDC data explorer.
 It also links to ABS contextual data and the Population Health Information Development Unit (PHIDU) Social Health Atlases.